-Spousal Dementia and its Effect on a Marriage (UPDATED: June 2019)
+Dementia and its Effect on a Marriage (UPDATED: August 2019)

-When someone you love, in particular, your spouse, becomes ill you want to help them get well.
+(Columbia, MD) When someone you love, in particular – your spouse – becomes ill, you want to help them get well.
 But what happens when the illness is dementia?
 A marital relationship that could have spanned years or decades becomes subject to enormous change, and that change is not a slow linear progression of predictability.
-It is an up and down interaction of being recognized and accepted by your spouse … or not.
+As cognitive decline worsens, it’s an up and down interaction of being recognized and accepted by your spouse … or not.
 Unfortunately, while most people have every intention of honoring their vows of “in sickness and in health,” many are simply unprepared for the significant emotional impact that a dementia diagnosis can have on a marriage.

 What is Dementia?

 Somewhere in the world, every three seconds, someone is being diagnosed with dementia.
-Dementia is a catchall phrase that refers to many types of neurodegenerative diseases.
+Dementia is a catchall phrase that refers to many types of neurodegenerative diseases that cause cognitive decline.
 Neurodegenerative diseases bring about the onset of dementia including but not limited to: Alzheimer’s disease, Lewy body dementia, Parkinson’s disease dementia, vascular dementia (currently the second most common form of dementia), amyotrophic lateral sclerosis, and the most recently identified LATE (limbic-predominant age-related TDP-43 encephalopathy) which mimics Alzheimer’s symptoms but is caused by a different brain mechanism.

 There is a long-held view that cognitive decline is a normal consequence of aging; however, this has been disproven by the successful aging of many individuals who remain in full control of their mental faculties.
 Just because you get old does not mean you will get dementia; and yet, the likelihood that you will get dementia does increase (doubling every five years) over the age of 65, in particular, if you carry the apolipoprotein E gene variant APOE ε4.